Overview

 For honoraria payments to a UCSF employee, submit your request to Human Resources (HR) by submitting a PeopleConnect case so that they can process this with a One-Time Additional Payments screen in UCPath.

 - In general, University faculty and full-time academic appointees are not eligible to receive additional compensation for activities related to their recognized University duties.
-See Campus Administrative Policy 300-29 for allowable honoraria activities.
+See Campus Administrative Policy 300-29 external site (opens in a new window) for allowable honoraria activities.

 For honoraria payments to non-employees, departments should submit the BearBuy Payment Request form with all of the following information.
 Payment requests cannot be processed if any information is missing.